How to Survive a Cash Crunch Without Using Credit Cards

-Don’t Keep the Change—You know that jar or can or box overflowing with spare change that you usually ignore?
+You know that jar or can or box overflowing with spare change that you usually ignore?
 That’s real money that can help you get by until payday.
-Take it to a Coinstar machine or get coil rollers from the bank and spend some time rolling, then cash it in.
+Take it to a Coinstar machine or get coin rollers from the bank and spend some time rolling, then cash it in.
 You’ll probably be surprised by how much you have.
 Use it for urgent necessities like a tank of gas or a bag of basic groceries.

 f you’ve been hanging on to gift cards, there’s no better time to use them.
 Use restaurant gift cards to get takeout and break it up into multiple meals.
 Put general-use gift cards, like those from Target or Wal-Mart, to use for household staples, groceries or personal care items.

-Take a Social Time-Out—When your crew is heading to happy hour or catching the latest blockbuster, it’s not easy to bow out.
-But when you’re broke, it’s the smart thing to do.
+When your crew is heading to happy hour or catching the latest blockbuster, it’s not easy to bow out.
+But when you’re in a cash crunch, it’s the smart thing to do.
 Remember, you’re trying to avoid using credit cards—especially for something as fleeting as paying a bar tab or seeing a movie.
 Let your friends know you’ll definitely be in the next time around, or, invite them over for game night or a movie at your place.
 You’ll still have fun together and no one will have to spend money.

 If you find yourself living paycheck to paycheck more than you’d like, it’s time to make some positive changes.
 Free, online Credit Counseling can help you put together a budget and action plan that can help you meet your financial goals.